kassemitani/Simple-PHP-REST-API/README.md

 # Simple-PHP-REST-API
 Create Simple RESTful API using PHP Slim Framework

+# What is RESTful API?
+A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

+A RESTful API -- also referred to as a RESTful web service -- is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.

 ## The Purpose of the project
 Create a Simple HTTP REST API using PHP Slim framework and MySQL database